-It really hasn’t been a good start to the new decade for grappling fans, and anyone who tells you otherwise is either lying or in denial.
-I wasn’t holding out much hope that NXT would buck the trend and put on a show that was, at least, passable in light of all the other trite that has clogged up the schedule and threatened to give this year a heart-attack before it’s even gotten started.
+It hasn’t been a good start to the new decade for grappling fans, and anyone who tells you otherwise is either lying or in denial.
+I wasn’t holding out much hope that NXT would buck the trend and put on a show that was, at least, passable in light of all the other trite that has clogged up the schedule and threatened to give this year a heart attack before it’s even gotten started.

 Thank God I was wrong.

-NXT was on another level and has shown its sister shows, SmackDown and RAW, how you go about putting out a product that fans actually want to watch.
-With that in mind, a with no apologies for the gushing praise I am about to lavish on Triple H’s baby, let’s lace up our boots and head to the ring for this week’s NXT review.
+NXT was on another level and has shown its sister shows, SmackDown and RAW, how you go about putting out a product that fans want to watch.
+With that in mind, and with no apologies for the gushing praise I am about to lavish on Triple H’s baby, let’s lace up our boots and head to the ring for this week’s NXT review.

 6 Woman Tag Match: Candice LeRae, Rhea Ripley, & Toni Storm vs. Io Shirai, Kay Lee Ray, & Bianca Belair

-This was, as Jim Ross would’ve called it, a slobber knocker of epic proportions and was a hell of a way to kick-off the first NXT of 2020.
+This was, as Jim Ross would’ve called it, a slobber knocker of epic proportions and was a hell of a way to kick-off the first NXT Review of 2020.

 From the moment that Ripley slapped the taste out of Belair’s mouth to set this up, you knew you were going to be in for something special, and it didn’t disappoint.
 What did disappoint, however, was the USA Network cutting away to some adverts just as the match started, leaving only a crappy little picture in picture to show you the action in the ring while they shilled some crisps.